codahale/lockstitch/design.md

 the same state after both encrypting and decrypting data.

-Second, despite not updating the protocol state with either the plaintext or ciphertext, the inclusion of the output tag ensures the protocol's state is dependent on both because AEGIS-128L is compactly committing within the limits of a 128-bit tag.
+Second, despite not updating the protocol state with either the plaintext or ciphertext, the inclusion of the long tag ensures the protocol's state is dependent on both because AEGIS-128L is compactly committing.

 Third, `Crypt` operations provide no authentication by themselves.
 An attacker can modify a ciphertext and the `Decrypt` operation will return a plaintext which was never encrypted.
 Alone,